akromjon/leetcode/README.md

-# Welcome to Leetcode problem solutions in PHP!
+# Welcome to Leetcode problem solutions in PHP and SQL!

 Hi there!,
 I am Akromjon, a PHP dev and obsessed with Leetcode problems recently, and solving on daily basis.